 NOTE: See record in the Darwin Online manuscript catalogue, enter its Identifier here.
 Reproduced with permission of the Syndics of Cambridge University Library and William Huxley Darwin.
 The volume CUL-DAR205.9 contains notes on palaeontology and geology [regarding theory of evolution].

-If we look at some of the great breaks in formations as between Cretaceous & Eocene beds & neglect all organic remains we naturally conclude an immense period must have elapsed to have changed while geographical state of area – The suddenness of the change is a mere begging the question from suddenness of change in organic being – (whether will [apply] to the [six] change of ammonites in the Chalk [over]
+If we look at some of the great breaks in formations as between Cretaceous & Eocene beds & neglect all organic remains we naturally conclude an immense period must have elapsed to have changed while geographical state of area — The suddenness of the change is a mere begging the question from suddenness of change in organic being — (whether will apply to the [six] changes of Ammonites in the Chalk →

 [266v]

-of Fauna are [illeg] by D'Orbigny = The [foregoing] argument applies only to those who follow out existing analogies = We see how long the bed of the Sea (?)
+= The foregoing argument applies only to those who follow out existing analogies = We may argue generally long interval between formations became apt to be unconformable We see how long the bed of the Sea (?)
 Many remain without being added to

 Return to homepage